 The class lasts around 2 to 3 hours and you will learn from a professional how to create a stained glass pendant.
 The class will host a small group of 1 to 2 people which ensures that you have a lot of one-on-one instruction.

-There’s a lot of time available to take a class as the workshop runs on Mondays, Thursdays, Fridays and Sundays from 11am to 4pm.
+There’s a lot of time available to take a class as the workshop runs on Mondays, Thursdays, Fridays and Saturday from 11am to 4pm.
 The expert hosts speak Italian, English and French.

 The Artisan Walking Tour of Rome’s Monterverde